mytardis/mytardis-the-hard-way/tutorials/ubuntu-16.04-single-vm.md

 # MyTardis on Ubuntu 16.04 LTS
-This guide won't cover getting a Ubuntu 16.04 LTS server or virtual machine (VM).
+This guide assumes that you already have an Ubuntu 16.04 LTS server or virtual machine (VM) running.
+It's also assumes that you have some familiarity setting up a local development enviroment for MyTardis following [this (somewhat outdated) guide](https://mytardis.readthedocs.io/en/develop/admin/install.html).

-## Installing dependencies
+## Getting started
-From mytardis.readthedocs.io:
+We need to install some dependencies.
+From [mytardis.readthedocs.io](https://mytardis.readthedocs.io/en/develop/admin/install.html):
 ```
 ubuntu@mytardis-manual:~$ sudo apt-get update
 ubuntu@mytardis-manual:~$ sudo apt-get install git ipython libldap2-dev libsasl2-dev \